slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 (In reality, I would probably write, "Anything goes.").

-Side note: *these can also be used for friend making.*
+Side note: *these can also be used for friend making*, and enabled/disabled.

 ### Love Starvation